Czech manufacturer of patented 3D magnetotherapy, more than 30 years.

 Relieving pain, swelling and inflammation

-Symptomatic treatment focuses on the manifestations or signs (symptoms) of the disease.
-Such treatment can significantly improve your quality of life and support comprehensive treatment during the course of the disease.
+Symptomatic treatment focuses on the manifestations or symptoms of the disease.
+Such treatment can significantly improve your quality of life and support comprehensive treatment as the disease progresses.

 Sources, references and literature